offsideswap/black/smart-contracts/ADMIN-API.md

 This symbol is hard coded in the eFury token repo so as long as you use that implementation, you should be good.

-2. You will need to set the BridgeBank contract as an admin and minter role so that it can mint new tokens when assets are locked on the blackchain side.
+2. You will need to set the BridgeBank contract as an admin and minter role so that it can mint new tokens when assets are locked on the offsideswap side.

 Follow step 6 in Deployment.md to do this.